hashgraph/guardian/CONTRIBUTING.md

 ### Getting Your Pull Request Merged

 All Pull Requests must be approved by at least one member of the Guardian team before it can be merged in.
 The members only have limited bandwidth to review Pull Requests so it's not unusual for a Pull Request to go unreviewed for a few days, especially if it's a large or complex one.
-After a couple of weeks, if you haven't received any feedback regarding your Pull Request from the Guardian team, feel free to contact us on [Discord](discord) to ask for a review.
+After a couple of weeks, if you haven't received any feedback regarding your Pull Request from the Guardian team, feel free to contact us on [Discord](https://hedera.com/discord) to ask for a review.

 ## Getting in Contact

-* Join us in our [Discord][discord] channel; there you can engage with the Hedera team and other developers and enthusiasts.
+* Join us in our [Discord](https://hedera.com/discord) channel; there you can engage with the Hedera team and other developers and enthusiasts.

 [license]: https://github.com/hashgraph/guardian/blob/main/LICENSE
 [mwe]: https://en.wikipedia.org/wiki/Minimal_Working_Example